nhthn/oddvoices/README.md

 # OddVoices

-**OddVoices** is a project to create open-source singing synths inspired by retro speech synthesis algorithms.
-The goal is to create interesting voices for use in experimental music.
+**OddVoices** is a project to create open-source singing synthesizers for General American English (GA).
+The goal is to create interesting voices for use in experimental music inspired by retro synthesizers.
 Expect quirky and unusual voices, and not necessarily intelligible ones.

-Currently, OddVoices consists of two PSOLA-based singing synthesizers for General American English:
+Currently, OddVoices consists of two singing synthesizers:

 - nt, a deep, dark basso profondo
-- nwh, a synthesizer-like baritone (barely intelligible)
+- nwh, a barely intelligible synthesizer-like baritone

 ## Using the synthesizer